femnad/ostrap/README.md

 What?
 =====

-Opinionated Ansible Playbooks and helper scripts for installing OpenStack Keystone, Glance, Nova, Neutron, Ceilometer kilo/stable versions in a virtualenv.
+Opinionated Ansible Playbooks and helper scripts for installing OpenStack Keystone, Glance, Nova, Neutron, Ceilometer stable (ocata at the moment) versions in a virtualenv.

 Why?
 ====